Esri/maps-app-android/README.md

 // As soon as the route task is instantiated, an authentication challenge is issued. mRouteTask = new RouteTask("http://geocode.arcgis.com/arcgis/rest/services/World/GeocodeServer");
 ```
 You can instantiate a new RouteParameters object by using the generateDefaultParametersAsync() method on your RouteTask object.
-Using this method will set the appropriate default settings for routing.
-Add the stops and request route directions, specifying the units of measure for the directions.
+Using this method will set the appropriate default settings for routing, add the stops and request route directions, and allow the units of measure for the directions to be specified.

 ```
 /**